KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

     <parameter name="TemplateAuthor"
                type="user-fullname"
                prompt="Author" />

+I added these parameters to the parameters section of the `PlasterManifest.xml` file.

 For the `TemplateName` default value, I use the name of the destination folder that is specified when `Invoke-Plaster` is invoked.